 Combining a chronological arrangement of the Gospel accounts with insightful commentary, charts, and maps, this book will help you better understand what actually happened all those years ago—and why it matters today.

-Philip G. Ryken celebrates Easter with this thoughtful guidebook to understanding the cross.
-Seven answers to seven questions explain the why and the wherefore of the cross for a Biblical faith and a Christian life.
+Philip Graham Ryken celebrates Easter with this thoughtful guidebook to understanding the cross.
+Seven answers to seven questions explain the why and the wherefore of the cross for a biblical faith and a Christian life.

 Ryken covers the necessity of the cross for salvation; the offense it gives to Jews, gentiles, and any moral individual; the peace it brings to those who trust in Christ; the power it has to achieve God’s loving, saving purpose; the triumph it wins over sin, death, and the judgment of God; the humility it displays in the character of Jesus; and the boast it becomes for every believer.

 What would it have been like to travel along the road with Jesus and the disciples as they moved toward the most pivotal point in all of human history—the crucifixion?

 Best-selling author Sinclair Ferguson’s To Seek and to Save invites us to journey alongside Jesus on His final trip to Jerusalem.
 In this five-week Lenten devotional drawn from the Gospel of Luke, Sinclair gives us an intimate, up-close look at the vivid characters Jesus encountered as He made His way purposefully toward Calvary.
 From a speechless man to a fearful flock to an offended Pharisee, Jesus met all kinds of people—some seeking help, some simply curious, and some wanting nothing to do with Him.

 In its unique collection of brief daily readings, To Seek and to Save compels us to consider our own response to Jesus as we learn from those who met Him face-to-face.
 Will we remain curious onlookers?
 Will we dismiss Him and walk away?
 Or will we believe that He is who He claimed to be?